StochasticBiology/hypercube-hmm/README.md

 HyperHMM(m)
 ```

-Have a look at `hyperhmm-demos.R` for some examples.
+Have a look at `hyperhmm-demos.R` for some simple examples, and `hyperhmm-run.R` for more examples from the paper.

 _From the command line:_